lenazun/working-remotely/ideas.md

 * **Rules of polite communication are not the same.** Sometimes you will have to interrupt people, hijack a meeting, reschedule at the last minute, ask people to repeat themselves etc.  You still get to be nice to people, say thank you, please and sorry, say “good morning” and “have a good evening”.

-* **Interruptions are OK.** Don’t be afraid to ask people if they have a minute. it’s on the recipient to manage their time and availability (i.e turning off their slack notifications, or saying “sorry I can’t right now, I’m on a call”).
+* **Interruptions are OK.** Don’t be afraid to ask people if they have a minute.
+It’s on the recipient to manage their time and availability (i.e turning off their slack notifications, or saying “sorry I can’t right now, I’m on a call”).
 Don’t guess on other people’s availability, just ask.

 * **Be direct.**  Don’t “ask to ask” or bury your request in a full paragraph.
 Lead with your request or question, and provide a format for the response you want (yes/no, comments on a document, +1s or -1s, etc).
 Keep your sentences short, you don’t need to heavily justify everything you say, we believe you!